Our Story

 IFMGA / NZMGA Mountain & Ski Guide

-Adrian, originally from northern England, moved to Wānaka in 1996 after cutting his teeth on the gritstone crags, in the Scottish highlands and European Alps.
+Adrian, originally from northern England, moved to Wānaka in 1996.
 He has climbed and skied extensively around the Southern Alps as well as Canada and return trips to Europe and qualified as an IFMGA guide in 2013.
 He is a popular instructor with a clear, logical, and encouraging approach honed in his other engineering career.

 IFMGA / NZMGA Mountain & Ski Guide